• Skip to main content

 Departmental Overview

-The PCH Refugee Health Service (RHS) coordinates and manages the complex care needs of recently resettled refugee and asylum seeker children and adolescents up to 16 years of age.
-Our specialist multidisciplinary medical, nursing, social work, dietetic, dental, mental health and school liaison staff offer a holistic service to meet the needs of refugee children, adolescents and their families.
-The CAHS RHS integration project is also underway with an aim to improving the journey of refugee families across CAHS.
+The CAHS Refugee Health Service (RHS) coordinates and manages the complex care needs of recently resettled refugee and asylum seekers (up to 18 years of age).
+Our specialist multidisciplinary medical, nursing, social work, dietetic, dental, mental health, interpreters, school liaison staff and volunteers offer a holistic service to meet the complex resettlement health needs working extensively with broader Government and non-Government services.
+The CAHS RHS team provide support for families across their journey from community to tertiary care.

-The PCH RHS is committed to culturally appropriate and trauma-informed clinical research and quality assurance projects.
-Current studies aim to improve patient care, identify gaps in current clinical knowledge and provide an evidence base to inform state and national refugee health policy and practice.
-Collaborative qualitative and quantitative research studies are undertaken RHS in collaboration with other PCH departments, Division of Paediatrics and Child Health (UWA) and/or other groups (e.g. Oral Health Centre of Western Australia, Telethon Kids Institute.
+The CAHS RHS is committed to culturally appropriate and trauma-informed clinical research and quality assurance projects.
+Current studies aim to improve patient care, identify gaps in current clinical knowledge and provide an evidence base to improve the safety of health care delivery and inform state and national refugee health policy and practice.
+Collaborative qualitative and quantitative research studies are undertaken in conjunction with other CAHS departments, Discipline of Paediatrics (UWA) and/or other groups (e.g. Oral Health Centre of Western Australia and The Kids Research Institute Australia).
 Professional interpreters are utilised to ensure that families with limited English proficiency are able to participate in clinical research.

 Research Projects

-Ethical approval is obtained through the Child and Adolescent Health Service (CAHS) PMH Human Research Ethics Committee and/or other relevant Human Ethics boards.
+CAHS RHS undertakes clinical service audits, safety and quality improvement projects and clinical research.
+Ethical approval for research is obtained through the Child and Adolescent Health Service (CAHS) Human Research Ethics Committee and/or other relevant institutional Human Ethics boards.
 Awareness of the issues surrounding appropriate informed consent (especially in low literacy and/or traumatised populations) is an important consideration in this cohort.

-Consumer participatory research as well as qualitative research has been undertaken by the RHS, with results contributing to the national refugee health evidence base and treatment frameworks.
-The PCH RHS is also part of the Australian Paediatric Refugee Health Network.
+RHS consumer participatory/qualitative research has been undertaken with results contributing to the national refugee health evidence base and treatment frameworks.
+The CAHS RHS is also part of the Australian Paediatric Refugee Health Network.
 Please contact the RHS Clinical Lead if you are interested in undertaking research, quality assurance or collaborating with the RHS.

 Current Research Projects

-• Use of SDF application to arrest dental caries in paediatric refugees – a conservative approach (Led by Patel J).
+• Use of SDF application to arrest dental caries in paediatric refugees – a conservative approach (Led by J Patel)

-• Exploring the impact of interpreters on health care needs of refugee children and families with limited English proficiency (LEP) in a Western Australian paediatric hospital setting (Led by Cherian S).
+• Exploring the impact of interpreters on health care needs of refugee children and families with limited English proficiency (LEP) in a Western Australian paediatric hospital setting (Led by R Mutch).

-• Oral health delivery to refugee children in WA – perspective of health stakeholders (Led by Slack-Smith L)
+• Oral health delivery to refugee children in WA – perspective of health stakeholders (Led by L Slack-Smith)

-• Evaluation of national paediatric refugee health services (Led by Gunasakera H)
+• Evaluation of national paediatric refugee health services (Led by H Gunasakera)

 Future Research Projects